 Whether you’ve moved umpteen times or this is your first move to a new home, there is much to do.
-No matter how organised you might like to think you are, moving home is right up there on the list of most stressful life events and it’s all too easy to overlook important details.
-So here is an overview of everything you need to do.
+No matter how organised you might like to think you are, moving home is right up there on the list of most stressful life events; it’s all too easy to overlook important details.
+So here is our moving home checklist detailing everything you need to do.

 Building and contents insurance

 Let your current provider know that you’re moving and decide whether to stick with the same company for your new home or find another.

 Utilities – electric, gas, water

 Let your providers know the date on which you’re moving.
 Provide final meter readings when you vacate the property.

 Request a final statement of your council tax – you may be eligible for a refund.